-Are unable to come to school Have a parent phone Student Services by 8:30am.
-Are late to school Report to Student Services with a note.
+Are unable to come to school Have a parent phone Student Services by 8:30am or via the School App Are late to school Report to Student Services with a note.
 You will be given a slip to get into class.
 Are ill while at school Get a note to go to the sickbay at Student Services.
 Do not leave school without permission.
 Lose something Unnamed lost property will be outside G104.
 Named items are returned to Student Services.
-Have been absent Bring a note to Student Services before start of school if your parent has not phoned Student Services.
 Have an appointment during school time Place a note in the Middle School blue slip box before school.
-Year 7&8 to your Learning Team Leader, Year 9&10 in the box at the MS administration area.
+Year 7 & 8 to your Learning Team Leader, Year 9 & 10 in the box at the MS administration area.
 Collect the blue slip at interval.
 Sign out at Student Services.
 Have an item(s) of uniform incorrect Year 9 & 10 place a note in the blue box in Middle School administration area before school - collect the blue slip at interval.
-Year 7&8 please give the note to your Learning Team Leader.
+Year 7 & 8 please give the note to your Learning Team Leader.
 Have a request for leave Email the Head of Middle School outlining the period of leave.
 Have an accident Report to duty teacher or Student Services.
 Change address or telephone number Inform Student Services Need to see a Dean Approach them personally.
 Need to see a Counsellor Fill out a card in the Counselling waiting area.
-Teacher doesn't turn up for class Wait 10 minutes after the bell, then two Students must go to Student Services and report.
-Want to be involved Read daily notices and notice boards - see your form teacher.
+Teacher doesn't turn up for class Wait 10 minutes after the bell, then two students must go to Student Services and report.
+Want to be involved Read daily notices and notice boards - see your whānau teacher.
 Want music tuition See Mr S Bisseker